dylans0ng/dylans0ng.github.io/_posts/2023-12-09-create-timeline-slicer-excel-dashboard.md

 I'll explain more on this later, so keep reading!

 ## What is a timeline slicer?
-A timeline slicer is a **filtering tool** lets you see values based on the **certain dates or times** that you filter on.
+A timeline slicer is a **filtering tool** that lets you see values based on the **certain dates or times** that you filter on.
 You'll see how it works in this example I'm about to show you...

 ## Introducing the Dataset
 To use the timeline slicer, I'm going to use a Kaggle dataset on **Netflix movies and TV shows** that you can find [here](https://www.kaggle.com/datasets/maso0dahmed/netflix-movies-and-shows).